scg-unibe-ch/ese2019-team7/docs/README.md

 1. Install [Node.js](https://nodejs.org/en/) (must be done already, as it is a part of prerequisite!)
 1. `cd` into this backend folder with your shell (note: if you're on Windows, you can for example use [Git Bash](https://git-scm.com/download/win) as a shell)
 1. run `npm install`

+## Build

-1. To compile the TypeScript code to JavaScript, run `npm run tsc`.
+Run `npm run tsc` to compile the TypeScript code to Javascript.
 After that, this folder should have a `build` folder containing a bunch of JavaScript files

+Note: The tests in the test folder are directly written in javascript, but you still need to compile before being able to run the tests.

+## Run the tests

+1. Compile the backend with `npm run tsc`
+1. Run `npm test` to execute all backend tests

+## Run the backend

+### Run with the production database

+In this mode, `db.sqlite` is used as the database (or created if it doesn't exist).
+The database isn't altered, except if an admin doesn't exist.
+In this case, a default admin is created with `username: admin` and `password: admin`.

+1. Compile the backend with `npm run tsc`
-1. Run `node build/server.js`.
+2. Run `node build/server.js` to execute the backend.
 The command line output should say something like `Listening at http://localhost:3000/`

+### Run with a test database

+In this mode, a database `testDb.sqlite` is created and filled with test offers and two test users.
+If the database already existed, it's content will be destroyed and replaced by the test data.
+This mode is useful for demonstrations.

+Credentials for the created users:
+- username: admin, password: admin
+- username: 123, password: 123

+1. Compile the backend with `npm run tsc`
+1. Run `node build/server.js testdb` to execute the backend with the test Database

 ## Explanations
 The inline comments in the .ts files of this scaffolding should help you understand most of what's going on.
 Here are a few additional explanations: